awsdocs/amazon-redshift-developer-guide/doc_source/r_CHARINDEX.md

 ## Return Type<a name="charindex-return-type"></a>

-The CHARINDEX function returns an integer corresponding to the position of the substring \(one\-based, not zerobased\)\.
+The CHARINDEX function returns an integer corresponding to the position of the substring \(one\-based, not zero\-based\)\.
 The position is based on the number of characters, not bytes, so that multi\-byte characters are counted as single characters\.

 ## Usage Notes<a name="charindex-usage_notes"></a>